signupsoftware/exflowwebd365o/README.md

  * $PackageVersion = "201812" for 2018.12.0
  * $PackageVersion = "201841" for 2018.4.1

+ ### Release 2019.9.0.2

+ * Stability and security.

+ ### Release 2019.9.0

+ * Improvement
+    * Implemented partial fetch to speed up filtering for large coding columns.
+    * Added some language support.
+    * Automatic detection of Intercompany.

+* Bug Fixes
+   * Fixed a sortorder issue.
+   * Fixed an issue where the chat panel notification would show wrong color.
+   * Fixed a coding validation issue.
+   * Fixed a scroll issue when reopening an invoice.

+* Mobile UI improvements
+   * Added logo for Shortcut
+   * Fixed UI issue when editing ledged account
+   * Fixed overlapping icons when viewing in landscape mode.

  ### Release 2019.8.0

  * Minor Bug Fix for line coding validation